Category Archives: Blog

 Trief & Olk Secures $4M Settlement for Injured Plaintiff

-Trief & Olk obtained a settlement of $4,000,000 for a plaintiff who had his left, non-dominant hand amputated in an industrial meat grinder.
+Trief & Olk obtained a settlement of $4 million for a plaintiff who had his left, non-dominant hand amputated in an industrial meat grinder.
 The plaintiff was working for an outside cleaning company and was tasked with cleaning an industrial meat grinder at a meat processing facility in Bronx, New York.
 While disassembling the machine, the machine’s foot pedal installed by the meat processing facility was unintentionally activated, turning the machine on and catching the plaintiff’s hand in the grinder.
 Trief & Olk argued that the meat processing plant was responsible for the injury because (i) it negligently altered the meat grinder in a manner that made it more dangerous, (ii) it failed to de-energize the meat grinder prior to the cleaning crew’s arrival, and (iii) it left the pedal on the floor in a location where it could be unintentionally activated.
 The defendant’s insurance company originally offered $500,000.

 Trief & Olk was able to reach the settlement by building a case through aggressive discovery tactics and a team of experts.